enkidevs/curriculum/go/intro/for-loops-and-switch-statements/switch-ii.md

 [2:Saving functions in variables]

-Like in many other languages, in **Go** you can save a function into a variable.
+Like in some other languages, in **Go** you can save a function into a variable.

 The `fmt.Println` is a built-in function of the `fmt` package.
 For easier usage, we can save that imported function into a variable to use the same way.